CAT Scores Tech Jobs: Ultimate 2025 Guide

 The Math Section: Your Tech Job Secret Weapon

-In tech CCAT evaluations, your Math & Logic score carries extra weight.
+In tech CAT evaluations, your Math & Logic score carries extra weight.
 Here's why:

 Number Sequences (Sample Question):